Thrombophilia is a disorder in the clotting of blood or coagulation that can cause thrombosis: blood clots that form and block blood vessels.

 Sometimes a woman does not know she has thrombophilia until she has a health problem that indicates alterations in blood clotting.
 For example repeated miscarriages.

 Thrombophilia is one of the main causes of repeated gestational losses.
-Therefore, specific studies are needed to find out if a woman suffers any type of thrombophilia and to apply an effective treatment that allows carrying a pregnancy to terms.
+Therefore, specific studies are needed to find out if a woman suffers any type of thrombophilia and to apply an effective treatment that allows carrying a pregnancy to term.

 What is thrombophilia?